ryanmio/DecodeMe-/TASKS.md

 - [x] Implement leaderboard functionality
 - [x] New Scoring System with 3 strikes and unlimited questions
 - [x] Implement Post-Game Review to provide feedback on wrong answers
+- [ ] Finalize post game review system and user messages and model
 - [ ] Add streaks to UI
 - [x] Add strikes to UI
 - [ ] Implement daily streaks